Skip to content

 Because raw magnitude is one variable, not the only one.

-**Price.** On our board, compounded semaglutide is frequently the cheaper molecule, and for many people the gap funds months of treatment.
-See what compounded GLP-1 costs per month.
+**Price.** In our ranking, compounded semaglutide is frequently the cheaper molecule, and for many people the gap funds months of treatment.
+See what compounded GLP-1 costs per month, or price the two against each other over your own horizon in the cost calculator.

 **Track record.** Semaglutide has been in widespread use longer, which some people weigh heavily.